-The gross profit increased by 2.5% or EUR 0.83 million to EUR 34.09 million.
-The increase was related to higher main service revenues and lower depreciation costs, accompanied by higher profit from construction and asphalting services.
-It was balanced by higher chemicals, electricity, staff and other direct production costs.
+The gross profit increased by 0.3% or EUR 0.10 million to EUR 34.19 million.
+The increase was related to higher main service revenues and higher profit from construction and asphalting services, accompanied by lower electricity and depreciation costs and pollution tax expenses.
+It was balanced by higher chemicals, staff and other costs of goods and services sold.